Structure and energy transfer in homogeneous turbulence below a free surface: Experimental methodology and flow regime

-where $\vec{e}_{i,s}$ is parallel to the separation vector $r \vec{e}_{i,s}$ in the longitudinal correlation ($s=\mathrm{L}$) and orthogonal to it in the transverse one ($s=\mathrm{T}$); spatial homogeneity warrants independence from the generic position $\vec{x}$ in the measurement plane.
-Figure \ref{fig:bulk_velscale_lenscale} (b) shows the four integral length scales in the bulk, $L_{i,\infty}^s$, at each Reynolds number, found by identifying the $1/e$ crossing of the corresponding autocorrelation curve (or integration in the case of $L_{z,\infty}^\mathrm{T}$, given its quick convergence).
-As those length scales are associated to the width attained by the jets in the homogeneous turbulence region at the centre of the tank, they are weakly sensitive to the power supplied to the pumps \citep{carter_generating_2016}.
-The integral scales based on the transverse autocorrelations are shown multiplied by two according to the relation for homogeneous isotropic turbulence, $L_{i,\infty}^\mathrm{L} = 2 L_{i,\infty}^\mathrm{T}$ \citep{pope_turbulent_2000}.
+Figure \ref{fig:bulk_velscale_lenscale} (b) shows the four integral length scales in the bulk, $L_{i,\infty}^s$, at each Reynolds number, found by identifying the $1/e$ crossing of the corresponding component of equation \ref{eq:autocorrelation_tensor} (or with integration in the case of $L_{z,\infty}^\mathrm{T}$, given its quick convergence).
+As these length scales are associated to the width attained by the jets in the homogeneous turbulence region at the centre of the tank, they are weakly sensitive to the power supplied to the pumps \citep{carter_generating_2016}.
+To more easily assess the isotropy, the integral scales based on the transverse autocorrelations are shown multiplied by two according to the relation for homogeneous isotropic turbulence, $L_{i,\infty}^\mathrm{L} = 2 L_{i,\infty}^\mathrm{T}$ \citep{pope_turbulent_2000}.
 The jet-driven forcing causes the horizontal velocity fluctuations to remain correlated over larger distances (both longitudinal and transverse) compared to the vertical fluctuations \citep{carter_scale--scale_2017,esteban_laboratory_2019}.

 Additional PIV measurements are performed along a horizontal plane at $z=\SI{-20}{cm}$, using similar hardware and achieving similar resolution as in the near-surface vertical planes.
-Figure \ref{fig:bulk_velscale_lenscale} (a) shows the values of $u'_{x,\infty}$ and $u'_{y,\infty}$ obtained from these measurements; comparison between $u'_{y,\infty}$ and $u'_{z,\infty}$ confirms that velocity statistics in the $y$—direction are quantitatively similar to those in the $z$—direction far from the surface.
-Therefore, for some \dan{statistical} vectorial quantity $p_i$ in the bulk we assume $p_y \approx p_z$ and define a characteristic scalar value as
+Figure \ref{fig:bulk_velscale_lenscale} (a) shows, with the dashed lines, the values of $u'_{x,\infty}$ and $u'_{y,\infty}$ calculated from the 2000 snapshots per condition taken during these measurements; comparison between $u'_{y,\infty}$ and $u'_{z,\infty}$ confirms that velocity statistics in the $y$—direction are quantitatively similar to those in the $z$—direction far from the surface.
+Given the similarity of the velocity statistics in these two directions, for some \dan{statistical} vectorial quantity $p_i$ in the bulk we assume $p_y \approx p_z$ and define a characteristic scalar value as

-At the present levels of anisotropy, alternative strategies of directional averaging yield marginally different values \citep{carter_generating_2016}.
+At the present levels of anisotropy, alternative strategies of directional averaging (such as taking an algebraic average or neglecting the anisotropy altogether) yield marginally different values \citep{carter_generating_2016}.

 We further compute the $n$-th-order structure function as